elastisys/compliantkubernetes/docs/user-guide/index.md

 ## Running Example

 To make the most out of Compliant Kubernetes, this documentation features a minimalistic NodeJS application.
-I allows to explore all Compliant Kubernetes benefits, including, such as HTTPS Ingresses, logging, metrics and user alerts.
+I allows to explore all Compliant Kubernetes benefits, including HTTPS Ingresses, logging, metrics and user alerts.

 The application provides: